-Finding a micro or nano influencer to work with isn’t much different than writing a thesis paper—though the end result is usually much more fun.
+Finding the right micro or nano influencer to work with doesn’t have to be difficult.
 You’ll need to outline what you want your campaign to look like, properly research your topic, and provide supporting evidence to your point (or in this case, your pitch).

 Start that process internally.
 What goals are you trying to achieve with a micro or nano influencer campaign?
 Who’s your target audience?
 Are you focusing locally or is your campaign more global?
 How much are you willing to spend?
 How long will it run?
 These are questions you should know the answers to before doing any outreach.